dewi-alliance/hotspot-manufacturers/template.md

 * What is this product's model name?
 * Is this is Light Hotspot or Full Hotspot? (please submit two separate applications for Full and Light hotspots)
 * Is this model for indoor, outdoor, or both?
 (If there are two models, list them separately)
-* Provide a brief description:
+* Provide a brief description of the product:
 * What is your approximate price point?
 * What is your expected production and delivery timeline?